Mealman1551/ArchivedDataCodec/README.md

 ## Update Schedule

-There will be two major stable updates per year, 15 may and 15 november.
+~~There will be two major stable updates per year, 15 may and 15 november.~~ I select a date myself what is the best time, cuz i have work.
 Meanwhile, the rolling release Python source script [ADC Aurora](https://github.com/Mealman1551/ADC/tree/ADC-Unstable-(Aurora)) will be updated monthly, if not weekly.

 #### Release flow